sujayalaspure/sujayalaspure.github.io/README.md

   <img alt="Logo" src="https://raw.githubusercontent.com/alaspuresujay/alaspuresujay.github.io/master/public/favicon/android-chrome-384x384.png" width="100" />
 </div>

-# Hi, I'm Sujay ⚡
+# Hi, I'm Sujay 👨‍💻

-A passionate Programmer | Techie | Engineer

-## KnowMe Here!

-Programing ❤️ | Electronics 💙 | Some Fun 💚

-I'm from Mumbai | India

-This is me, I love Exploring the new things, knowledge, Technologies, Ideas, New Places and much more.

-Programmer who makes some kludges.

----
+This portfolio is written in ReactJs and plain css.
+You can reuse this project if you are looking for jobs and looking to create a portfolio for yourself.
+Please don't reuse for commercial use, if you do, please give credits 😁.

 ### Connect With me!

 [![Linked In!](https://img.shields.io/badge/Linked%20In-%20-9cf?style=plastic&logo=linkedin)](https://in.linkedin.com/in/alaspuresujay)
 [![Instagram!](https://img.shields.io/badge/Instagram-%20-orange?style=plastic&logo=instagram)](https://www.instagram.com/alaspuresujay)

-## 🛠 Installation & Set Up
+## 🛠 Dev Set Up

 ### To use the template on your github: